mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/display_settings.rst

     High Quality Filtering
         Only available when your graphics card supports OpenGL 3.0.
 As the name suggests, this setting provides the best looking image during canvas operations.

+.. _hdr_display_settings:

+HDR
+---

+.. versionadded:: 4.2

+    These settings are only available when using Windows.

+Since 4.2 Krita can not just edit floating point images, but also render them on screen in a way that a HDR capable setup can show them as HDR images.

+The HDR settings will show you the display format that Krita can handle, and the current output format.
+You will want to set the preferred output format to the one closest to what your display can handle to make full use of it.

+Display Format
+    The format your display is in by default.
+If this isn't higher than 8bit, there's a good chance your monitor is not an HDR monitor as far as Krita can tell.
+This can be a hardware issue, but also a graphics driver issue.
+Check if other HDR applications, or the system HDR settings are configured correctly.
+Current Output format
+    What Krita is rendering the canvas to currently.
+Preferred Output Format
+    Which surface type you prefer.
+This should be ideally the closest to the display format, but perhaps due to driver issues you might want to try other formats.
+This requires a restart.

 Transparency Checkboxes
 -----------------------